MFR6340/theenglishextension.org/resources/supplemental resources.md

 ## Writing Skills
-Despite being natives, many kids still often struggle with.
+Despite being native English speakers, many kids still often struggle with vocabularly development and spelling.

 ### Describing Emotions
 Sometimes it's a challenge to find the right word or emotion.
 Often, there's a better or more precise way to say it.
 This fabulous emotion wheel by Geoffrey Roberts is a great way to helps kids (and adults) express their feelings more clearly.
 It obviously helps improves descriptive writing skills and character development  as well.